Loading...

 Employee retention rate per category = (Total number of employees in category - Number of employees who left in category) ÷ Total number of employees in category

-If you find the retention rate for one team is much lower than your overall retention rate, for example, it may be time to have a conversation with the responsible manager to investigate why their reports are resigning in larger numbers.
+If you find the retention rate for one team is much lower than you’d expect based on your overall retention rate, for example, it may be time to have a conversation with the responsible manager to investigate why their reports are resigning in larger numbers.

 And just to be clear — correlation doesn’t imply causation.
 But comparing your general retention rate with more granular retention rates can help identify specific issues in your organization that might be causing people to quit.